 I know the title sounds scary, but the part you need to know is really simple: almost all single-family houses are determinant structures.
-They are composed of studs, columns, simply supported joists, common rafters, valley rafters, hip rafters, headers, etc. and they are all determinate structures.
+They are composed of studs, columns, simply supported joists, common rafters, valley rafters, hip rafters, headers, beams, etc. and they are all determinate structures.

 So what is a determinate structure?

 A determinate structure can be analyzed just on the basis of simple equilibrium equations.
 The analysis gives Analyzing an indeterminate structure requires solving equilibrium equations and special methods with strange names you do not really need to know such as moment distribution.

 So what does any of this have to do with single-family houses?
 Just this: if there is foundation distortion, the load-bearing structure will not see an increase or decrease in stress.
 There may be an increase in stress in the non-load bearing elements such as shown by distress in wall coverings like brick veneer and drywall, but brick veneer and drywall are not load-bearing.